Rectal Microbicides Fact Sheet

 Why Do We Need Rectal Microbicides?

-Worldwide, nearly 37 million people are currently living with HIV.
+Worldwide, nearly 38 million people are currently living with HIV.
 Although significant strides have been made in the treatment of HIV, now, more than 30 years after the HIV virus was first identified, the prevention of new infections continues to be great a challenge.
-An estimated 2 million new HIV infections occur annually – approximately 5,600 every day.
-HIV continues to disproportionately affect racial minorities, MSM, and transgender women.
-In the United States, MSM account for 60 percent of all new HIV infections and represent more than half of the people currently living with HIV.
-Globally, MSM are 19 times more likely to be infected with HIV than the general population.
-Condomless anal sex is the primary driver of the HIV epidemic among this population.
+An estimated 2 million new HIV infections occur annually – approximately 5,000 every day.
+HIV continues to disproportionately affect racial minorities and cisgender men and transgender women who have anal sex.
+In the United States, cisgender men who engage in anal sex account for 60 percent of all new HIV infections and represent more than half of the people currently living with HIV.
+Globally, this population is 19 times more likely to become HIV positive than the general population, with condomless anal sex as the primary reason.

 According to estimates, 5 to 10 percent of the world’s population engages in anal sex.
 Condoms are an extremely effective method to prevent HIV during anal sex, but many people don’t use them correctly and consistently for a number of reasons – dynamics in sexual relationships, stigma about the practice of anal sex, or because they aren’t readily available in some countries.
-Similarly, PrEP – an HIV prevention strategy in which people take a pill called Truvada daily to prevent infection – has been shown to be highly effective, but not everyone can or will want to take a pill every day.
-If proven safe and effective, rectal microbicides could provide an important additional prevention option – one that is short-acting and could be used around the time of sex.
+Similarly, PrEP – a strategy in which people take a pill called Truvada daily to prevent HIV– has been shown to be highly effective, but not everyone can or wants to take a pill every day.
+If proven safe and effective, rectal microbicides could provide an important additional prevention option – one that is short-acting, non-systemic and used around the time of sex.

 What Will it Take to Discover a Safe and Effective Rectal Microbicide?

-Rectal microbicides research is in earlier phases of clinical development due in part to scientific challenges related to the biology of the rectum, and cultural reluctance to address anal sex.
+Rectal microbicide research is in earlier phases of clinical development due in part to scientific challenges related to the biology of the rectum, and cultural reluctance to address anal sex.
 Several Phase I trials and one Phase II trial evaluating the rectal safety of microbicides have been completed to date.
-Many others are currently under way and being developed.
+Many others are being developed, currently under way or expecting results.

-Completed, Current and Planned Clinical Trials of Rectal Microbicides
+Completed and Current Clinical Trials of Rectal Microbicides

 - MTN-017 – A Phase II rectal safety and adherence study of reformulated version of tenofovir gel used daily and before and after sex, and oral Truvada.
-The study, which enrolled 195 MSM and transgender women, found the gel was safe and most acceptable to participants when used before and after sex compared to daily use.
+The study, which enrolled 195 cisgender men and transgender women who engage in anal intercourse, found the gel was safe and most acceptable to participants when used before and after sex compared to daily use.
 The study was conducted by the MTN at sites in Peru, South Africa, Thailand and the U.S., including Puerto Rico.

-- MTN-026 – A Phase I safety and acceptability study of dapivirine formulated as a rectal gel, launched in late 2017.
+- MTN-026 – A Phase I safety and acceptability study of dapivirine formulated as a rectal gel, launched in late 2017 and awaiting results.
 Conducted by MTN.

-- MTN-033 – A Phase I study of the safety and distribution of dapivirine gel when administered with an applicator compared to a phallic device, launched in mid-2018.
+- MTN-033 – A Phase I study of the safety and distribution of dapivirine gel when administered with an applicator compared to a phallic device, launched in mid-2018 and awaiting results.
 Conducted by MTN.

-- MTN-035 – A study assessing the acceptability, tolerability and adherence to placebo rectal microbicides in three formulations: a douche, fast-dissolving rectal tablet (insert) and rectal suppository.
-Expected in begin in late 2018 at sites in Malawi, Peru, South Africa, Thailand and the U.S. Conducted by MTN.
+- MTN-035 – A study assessing acceptability, tolerability and adherence to placebo rectal microbicides in three formulations: douche, suppository and rectal insert.
+Launched in early 2019, and taking place at sites in Malawi, Peru, South Africa, Thailand and the U.S. Conducted by MTN.

-- MTN-037 – A Phase 1 safety and pharmacokinetic study of a rectal gel called PC-1005 developed by the Population Council, launched in June 2018.
+- MTN-037 – A Phase 1 safety and pharmacokinetic study of a rectal gel called PC-1005 developed by the Population Council, launched in June 2018 and awaiting results.
 Conducted by MTN.

-- MTN-039 – A Phase 1 safety and pharmacokinetic study of an elvitegravir fast-dissolving rectal tablet (insert) developed by CONRAD, currently under development.
-Conducted by MTN.
+- MTN-039 – A Phase 1 safety and pharmacokinetic study of a tenofovir and elvitegravir rectal insert launched in late 2019.
+Product developed by CONRAD and study conducted by MTN.

 - CHARM-01 & CHARM-02 – Phase I studies that compared the safety, acceptability and distribution of three formulations of tenofovir gel – a vaginal formulation, a reduced glycerin formulation and a rectal-specific formulation, and found all three safe and acceptable.
 Conducted by the CHARM Program.

-- Project Gel – Multi-stage trial focused on rectal microbicide acceptability, safety and adherence in young MSM and transgender women at sites in the U.S., including Puerto Rico, that found tenofovir gel safe and acceptable.
+- Project Gel – Multi-stage trial focused on rectal microbicide acceptability, safety and adherence in young cisgender men and transgender women who engage in anal intercourse at sites in the U.S., including Puerto Rico, that found tenofovir gel safe and acceptable.
 Conducted by the University of Pittsburgh.

 The Microbicide Trials Network (MTN) is an HIV/AIDS clinical trials network established in 2006 by the National Institute of Allergy and Infectious Diseases with co-funding from the Eunice Kennedy Shriver National Institute of Child Health and Human Development and the National Institute of Mental Health, all components of the U.S. National Institutes of Health.
 Based at Magee-Womens Research Institute and the University of Pittsburgh, the MTN brings together international investigators and community and industry partners whose work is focused on the development and rigorous evaluation of promising microbicides – products applied inside the vagina or rectum that are intended to prevent the sexual transmission of HIV – from the earliest phases of clinical study to large-scale trials that support potential licensure of these products for widespread use.
 More information about the MTN is available at http://www.mtnstopshiv.org.